 When, Not If: Preparing Your NZ Business for a Cyber Attack

 In today's digital landscape, the question for New Zealand businesses isn't if you'll be targeted by a cyber attack, but when.
 Despite robust preventative measures, the reality is that sophisticated threats are constantly evolving, and a breach can happen to anyone.
-The good news?
-While you can't always stop an attack, you can absolutely minimise the fallout and damage by being prepared.

 1. The Blueprint for Chaos: Incident Response Planning (IRP)